 ProductDescription

-Analog Power ManagementSolutions for managing power requirements including battery-management systems and voltage regulators.
+Analog Power ProductsThese products manage power requirements across various applications, including battery-management solutions and voltage regulators.

-Application-Specific Integrated Circuits (ASICs)Customized chips designed for specific applications, enhancing performance and efficiency.
+Application-Specific Integrated Circuits (ASICs)Customized integrated circuits designed for specific applications, offering enhanced performance and efficiency in electronics.

 Main Competitors